marun790/Kubernaties/README.md

 * etcd
 consist of metatada(with key-value pair) about the cluster.
 * Kube schedular
-which is responsble for chosing the node for the pod
+which is responsble for chosing the node for the pod - like lesser load node will be chosen for new pod to spin
 * Kube controller manager
 It continuously monitors the state of the cluster via the kube API server.
 IT will keep check on the given criterias like